vttrtp/face-recognition/README.md

 ```

 This will:
-1. Find all images in `./images` and its subdirectories
+1. Find all images in `./tests/data` and its subdirectories
 2. Detect faces in each image
-3. Create half-size copies with blurred faces in `./results`
+3. Create half-size copies with blurred faces in `./results` (preserving folder structure)
-4. Save `result.json` in the input directory
+4. Save `result.json` in the output directory

+Without `--output`, result images are saved next to the original images.

 ## Output